 Surfing is something that the Rastas are happy to encourage for their youth.
 A meditation that provides an opportunity for revering the mighty power of Jah and the ecstasy of dancing in unison with nature.It keeps them fit and happy, gives them the opportunity to excel at an internationally renowned sport if they want, and when combined with spiritual awakening free from religious indoctrination that Rastafarian livity provides, is the perfect extra curricular activity for the kids.

 Rastafarian livity and the rasta surf ideology is where greed corruption and the police state oppression are forced to make way for simplicity, transparency and spiritual awakening from religious indoctrination.
 It involves going back to basics and remembering what our grandmothers used to do when surviving with honour.Ego and corruption are not part of this credo.Unity, one love, one heart, one destiny.

 The Flower Power, hippy brown rice surfies of the sixties seemed to disappear in the eighties and nineties and there was suddenly a lot of aggression and heavy hardcore music attached to surfing.Aggression, competition and egotism.

-In 2009 Reggae and the heartbeat rythmn is moving into the surfing culture, a natural unification, and a signal that the old gentle Rasta ways of surfing are still alive and well.An old consciousness is new again and rising like the sun.
+In recent years reggae music and the heartbeat rhythm is moving into the surfing culture, a natural unification, and a signal that the old gentle Rasta ways of surfing are still alive and well.An old consciousness is new again and rising like the sun.